7 Steps To Battle Bloating Updated 3/31/2021 and found here

 Bloating is caused by gas, not by fluid retention.
 You might have a bloated belly but have some fluid retention in other parts of your body (such as your ankles and feet) if you have a condition that’s causing both problems.

+Why the excess trapped gas?
 It’s a combination of issues caused by clinical syndromes which will be described below.